threedaymonk/footswitch/README.md

 ### 3D-printed components

+If you want to use these without modification, you can download generated STL files in `release.zip` in the Releases section on GitHub.

 OpenSCAD models for a bezel to surround the socket, a bracket to hold the microcontroller, and a couple of tools to help line up the switches and feet are included in the `hardware` directory.
 To build the STL files, run `make` in